 - No history of dismissal from a PA, medical, or nursing school for academic or disciplinary reasons.

-- Beginning with the 2020-21 application cycle, applicants who have completed a foreign or domestic medical school must have achieved a 3.0 overall GPA (program will use WES evaluation for GPA calculation for foreign schools), no history of dismissal from the medical program, and/or no failures on the United States Medical Licensing Exam (USMLE).
+- Applicants who have attended and/or completed a foreign or domestic medical school must have achieved a 3.0 overall GPA (program will use WES evaluation for GPA calculation for foreign schools), no history of dismissal from the medical program, and/or no failures on the United States Medical Licensing Exam (USMLE).

 - Advanced Placement: The program does accept advanced placement (AP) credit from high school for prerequisite coursework.
 The program does not grant advanced placement into the program based on previous educational experiences.
 For example, if a student has been enrolled in another medical program (i.e. PA school, medical school), coursework completed in the previous program will not replace any curricular components of our program, if accepted.
 All required curricular components of the program must be completed.